What Anchorage Automotive Service Consumers Should Know

 Building on that foundation, there are some things that would help you understand the auto service and repair business better.
-First, it can be really hard to fix cars.
+First, it can be really hard to fix vehicles.
 The days of shade tree mechanics are long gone.
 The majority of automotive systems are computerized.
 It takes a lot of training and very expensive equipment to diagnose and repair modern vehicles.
-The pros that work for L and M Motors Inc need extensive computer training – not just how to run the diagnostic systems, but also searching for the right parts, networking with other technicians to help them with a difficult problem and pulling together a job order that makes sure that each step of the process is addressed.
+The pros who work for L and M Motors Inc need extensive computer training – not just how to run the diagnostic systems, but also searching for the right parts, networking with other technicians to help them with a difficult problem and pulling together a job order that makes sure that each step of the process is addressed.

-The threshold for getting started as a technician gets higher all the time in AK and there is a huge commitment to on-going training every year.
+The threshold for getting started as a technician gets higher all the time in AK, and there is a huge commitment to on-going training every year.
 This training takes time and money.
 It contributes to business overhead.
 Average consumers in Anchorage may not realize the business and environmental regulations L and M Motors Inc must comply with.
-Of course that costs money too.
+Of course that costs money, too.
 Like any AK business, overhead is a big factor.

-When you go into your favorite Anchorage area restaurant you don't value the meal by what the food would cost at the grocery store.
+When you go into your favorite Anchorage area restaurant, you don't value the meal by what the food would cost at the grocery store.
 The restaurant has rent, wages, insurance, taxes, utilities, professional fees, equipment, supplies – you get the picture.
 The restaurant has to charge enough to not only pay for the ingredients, but for all these other things as well while making enough profit to remain in business.
 If you value the meal and are satisfied with your dining experience, you'll come back and tell your friends.

 It's the same for L and M Motors Inc. The value of its service is not the cost of the parts they replace, but in your satisfaction with the results.
 If they deliver a good product at a fair price, customers are happy to see them succeed as a AK automotive business.